hurr-son/hurr-son/README.md

 ### Hi there!
 I'm glad you're here.

 I began my journey into tech in 2022 with [The Odin Project](https://www.theodinproject.com/), discovering not just my capability for coding but also the joy and satisfaction it brings.
-I started with frontend web development, but during my 16 months at RAIC Labs, an AI startup, I transitioned into Python programming and computer vision, delving into geospatial data analysis and workflow automation.
+I started with frontend web development.

+During my 16 months at RAIC Labs, an AI startup, I transitioned into Python programming and computer vision, delving into geospatial data analysis and workflow automation.

 This experience taught me that growth has no limits.
 As Justin Kan says:
 *"It's not where your Y-intercept is that matters, it's your slope of learning."*